7th Anti-Tank Regiment (New Zealand): Libya and Tunisia

 Following the battle at El Alamein, Eight Army pursued the Axis forces across Libya.
-In mid-December, the New Zealanders tied to outflank and trap the Germans at El Agheila.
+In mid-December, the New Zealanders tried to outflank and trap the Germans at El Agheila.
 Although engaged by 5th Brigade, only the guns of E troop were appropriately located to provide support and the German tanks escaped.
 The regiment rested at Nofaliya from late-December and received a batch of new 17-pounder anti-tank guns, rearming one troop of each battery.
-In January 1943, the regiment moved to Tripoli and was later deployed to defend the south and south-west of Medenine from a spoilingattack by 10th Panzer Division on 6 March.
+In January 1943, the regiment moved to Tripoli and was later deployed to defend the south and south-west of Medenine from a spoilingattack by the 10th Panzer Division on 6 March.
 Although 52 tanks were knocked out in the battle, none were accredited to 7th Anti-Tank Regiment.
 Later the New Zealanders outflanked the Mareth line and forced the Axis forces into retreat once more.
 A noteworthy event during the pursuit was the disablement of a Tiger Tank by A troop of 31 Battery.
-The axis forces in Tunisia finally surrendered on 13 May 1943 and the regiment returned to Egypt.
+The Axis forces in Tunisia finally surrendered on 13 May 1943 and the regiment returned to Egypt.

 Italy

 Following recuperation in Egypt, the 2nd New Zealand Division was redeployed to Italy in October 1943.
-The 17-pounders of 34 battery covered the crossing of the Sangro river, pre-emptively destroying buildings which could be used as defensive positions by the Germans.
+The 17-pounders of 34 Battery covered the crossing of the Sangro river, pre-emptively destroying buildings which could be used as defensive positions by the Germans.
 The regiment was otherwise mostly employed in menial tasks such as ammunition transport for the field regiments or providing small infantry detachments to garrison and patrol quiet parts of the front line.
 The 2nd New Zealand Division was moved to Cassino in mid-January 1944, but 7th Anti-Tank Regiment would continue much of the same roles.

 Following the breakthrough of the Gustav line in May 1944, the regiment's strength was altered.
 C, G, L and P troops were detached from their former batteries and merged into a new fifth battery, 39 Battery, equipped with 4.2 inch mortars.
-Later in June, A and D troops of 31 battery were reequipped with M10 tank destroyers, while 33 Battery began to receive formal infantry training with the expectation that they would likely continue to receive intermittent employment as infantry.
+Later in June, A and D troops of 31 Battery were reequipped with M10 tank destroyers, while 33 Battery began to receive formal infantry training with the expectation that they would likely continue to receive intermittent employment as infantry.

-During the advance to the Gothic Line in June and July, 7th Anti-Tank would provide fire support to the infantry brigades, with the M10s being employed as assault guns and in the indirect fire role.
+During the advance to the Gothic Line in June and July, 7th Anti-Tank Regiment would provide fire support to the infantry brigades, with the M10s being employed as assault guns and in the indirect fire role.
 Only twice did the regiment engage enemy tanks: a Tiger tank was hit three times by a 17-pounder of Q troop, but was able to withdraw, while a 17-pounder from M troop destroyed a Panzer IV – the only tank destroyed by the regiment in the entire Italian campaign.